datacommonsorg/mixer/tools/benchmark/README.md

 - Each API is tested against v2 and v3 API versions by default
 - To limit to specific API versions, use the `"api_versions": ["v3"]` configuration in the request file

-## Usage

-1. Run the script and provide your DC API key
-2. Access the web UI at port 8089
-3. Select your desired test type and request file
-4. Configure load parameters
-5. Start the test and monitor results in real-time
-6. View results in the web UI or download data from the "DOWNLOAD DATA" tab